Home

 • for every one that asketh receiveth; and he that seeketh findeth, and to him that knocketh it shall be opened."

-Jesus has made this faithful covenant commitment.
-The reason so many seek and do not find, is because they are not seeking the 'true Christ,' but are seeking to enter into salvation by an alternative way.
-A way where they can call themselves by His name (Christian), but where they don't have to live in Him and follow His Word.
+Jesus has made this faithful Covenant commitment.
+The reason so many seek and do not find, is because they are not seeking the true Christ, but are seeking to enter into salvation by an alternative way.
+A way where they can call themselves by His name (Christ'ian), but where they don't have to live in Him, or walk in Him, or speak His Word.
 But that is not truly seeking the way, truth and light, that is merely seeking a name.
-To go our own way while professing His name is not truly "seeking" forgiveness in Christ.
-When we seek another Christ, it is because we seek to follow what is right in our own eyes, or are listening to the words of men as God.
-Saving faith is in surrender to God's Word, not being in an adversarial relationship to it.
-Many professing Christians look at God's law as a burden, and so they don't really want to surrender to it.
-But to those seeking Christ, His Word is the Rock from which flows their help, and not the burdensome stone that many see Him as.
-And this is manifested in our receiving the righteousness and truth of His Word.
-It most certainly is not found in the falling away from it (apostasia), or the separation from sound doctrine.
+To go our own way, while professing His name, is not truly "seeking" forgiveness in Jesus Christ.
+When we seek another Christ, it is because we seek to follow what is right in our own eyes, or are listening to the words of men as if they were the words of God.
+Saving faith is in surrender to God's Word, not in being in an adversarial relationship to it.
+The fact is, many professing Christians today look at God's law as a burden, and so they don't really want to surrender to it.
+But to those truly seeking Christ, His Word is like living waters and sweet honey.
+It is the Rock from which flows their help, and not that burdensome stone that others see it as.
+This is manifested in our receiving the righteousness and truth of it.
+It most certainly is not found in the falling away from it (apostasia), the departing from the faith, or the divorcement from sound doctrine.
+That is not seeking in faith.

 Luke 13:24